 Ground Cover Defined

-The most used definition is low-growing, ground-covering plants with creeping or spreading growth habits that cover good-sized spaces with minimal need for ongoing maintenance.
+The most used definition is low-growing, ground-covering plants with creeping or spreading growth habits that encompass good-sized spaces with minimal need for ongoing maintenance.

-There are other ways to solve the problem.
+There are other ways to solve the problem too.
 We can use a low-maintenance perennial plant such as a daylily to cover a meadow in an area where height is not a drawback.
+The flowers create a beautiful view and you’ll never notice that they are protecting your soil and holding it in place.

 If you think of daylilies as perennials for color and ground covers as low growing, you may not recognize this as a good ground cover.